aebarros/aebarros/_posts/2017-03-29-ExampleMapApp.md

 data<-rename(data, latitude=Latitude, longitude=Longitude)
 ```

-Finally our data is clean and ready to use!
+Now our data is clean and ready to use!

+##The application page here will be constucted in due time